15 Free Yearbook Fonts to Write the Sweetest Memories

 Sans serif fonts have clean lines and are usually more legible, which is why they’re often used in a professional context.
 However, their clean look is quite versatile and can make a great choice for any yearbook design.

 Some of the most popular sans serif fonts are Arial, Roboto, Open Sans and Proxima Nova.
-Any of these will probably make a safe font choice, but here are some interesting alternatives to consider.
+Any of these will probably make a safe font choice, but here are some modern alternatives to consider.

 1. Optima